Meskel (Finding of the True Cross) is one of the major Ethiopian Orthodox festivals and it is celebrated for two days.

 One of the significant occurrences of the festival is the coinciding with the mass blooming of Meskel Flowers, the golden-yellow daisies.

-If you arrive in Addis Ababa in the morning, you will be able to have short visits to one or two of the main attractions of the city: National Museum, Holy Trinity Cathedral, Mercato Market and Entoto Mountains.
+Kickstart your Ethiopian adventure with a day of exploration in Addis Ababa.
+If you arrive in the morning, seize the opportunity for brief visits to the city’s main attractions: the National Museum, Holy Trinity Cathedral, Mercato Market, and the scenic Entoto Mountains.